sww1235/edc-mux-board/README.md

 >always sends the MSB of the next word one clock period after the
 >WS changes.

+## Arduino Code

+Normallizing audio volume algorithm:

+-   calculate the sum of all elements
+-   divide each element by the sum

 ## Interface specs

 Connector pinout: